-Student housing is conveniently located within three miles of the campus at a local apartment community, Lullwater at Saluda Pointe.
-The 1,200 square foot layout of each apartment has two bedrooms, two full baths, kitchen, living room, dining area, sunroom, and laundry room.
-These open housing units provide a desirable living and learning environment for our students within a secure gated community.
-Click here to visit the Lullwater website.
+Student housing is conveniently located within walking distance of the campus at a local apartment community, Woodland Village.
+The 1,200 square foot layout of each apartment has two or three bedrooms, kitchen, living room, dining area, and laundry room.
+These open housing units provide a desirable living and learning environment for our students.
+Click here to visit the Woodland Village website.

 The church family at Christian Life has helped to adequately furnish each apartment with a dinette set, full living room seating, washer and dryer, and bedroom furniture; some other donated furnishings include microwaves, TVs, DVD players, kitchen appliances and eatery, and more.
-The apartment community also offers many accessible amenities such as a car care center, fitness center, pool, grilling patio area, and Wi-Fi cafe.
-A free continental breakfast is also provided daily.
+The apartment community also offers many accessible amenities such as a fitness center, two pools, grilling patio area, and tennis courts.
 The cost of housing is included in yearly tuition.

 SCSL does not offer “home-opener” housing with local church members.
 As a family, the students grow together at home by living together, apart from simply being students in the same program.
 This is an important part of what makes SCSL truly family.
-Each apartment family consists of a Resident Assistant (RA), served by a second year student, and four other students.
+Each apartment family consists of one or two Resident Assistants (RA), served by a second year student, with the remaining spots in the apartment filled by first year students.

 Columbia is often seen as the “best of both worlds,” with an ever-growing small city lifestyle and surrounding rural areas for the relaxing side of life.
 Columbia is settled among the Broad, Saluda and Congaree Rivers and just minutes from beautiful Lake Murray, four bodies of water that truly define the characteristics of Greater Columbia and make it such a unique and attractive place to live.